amir-kedis/SLSA/README.md

 <img src="./gifs/xyes.png" width="1000" align="center" />

-2. For all my fellow cat lovers here is cat that follows your mouth
+2. For all my fellow cat lovers here is a cat that follows your mouse

 ```bash
 onkeo